n-of-one/attack_vector_2/README.md

 More info: http://adventureforum.nl/ld50/attack_vector.html ( screenshot and links to explanation videos).

 ##Version
 This is version 2 which consists of

 - frontend: browers-UI (React/Redux)
 - backend: server (Spring boot/Kotlin)

-This branch is work in progress.
-The stable branch is "v1".

 ##Development instructions:
 Clone this repo and then create two separate Intellij projects.
 Once for frontend and one for backend.
 Each contains a separate README.md with more instructions for that part.